Subhrato20/FitCheck.AI/README.md

 ---

-Built with ❤️ using Google's Gemini AI models for next-generation fashion technology
+Built with ❤️ using cutting-edge AI technology:
+- **Google Gemini** for intelligent recommendations and visualizations
+- **FAL AI Veo3** for cinematic video generation
+- **Exa AI** for real-time product discovery

+*Next-generation fashion technology powered by AI*